mecid/mecid.github.io/_posts/2020-06-17-the-magic-of-animatable-values-in-swiftui.md

 }
 ```

+> To learn more about basics of animation in *SwiftUI*, take a look at my ["Animations in SwiftUI" post](/2019/06/26/animations-in-swiftui/).

 But how *SwiftUI* understand which values are **animatable**? *SwiftUI* introduces a protocol called *Animatable*.
 This protocol has the only requirement, *animatableData* property, that describes the changes during an animation.
 So during the state changes, *SwiftUI* traverses the view hierarchy and finds all the values that conform to *Animatable* protocol and animate its changes by understanding *animatableData* of a particular item.
 Let's take a look at another example.

 ```swift